 Without needing to disable User Account Control, you can fix JSCript.dll file Registry problems.
 Each DLL file has its entries in Registry.
 Make sure the Registry entries referring to this file are functional.
 Here are the commands to deregister and reregister the file:

 Rollback Major Changes

-If you’ve recently changed any system settings or made important hardware changes, please rollback them.
+If you’ve recently changed any system settings or made necessary hardware changes, please rollback them.
 Uninstall any recently added hardware device.

-Using System Restore might work in case of major change in system settings or Registry.
+Using System Restore might work in case of a significant change in system settings or Registry.

-If a new driver update was installed prior to this error, you might have to rollback that particular driver using Driver Properties dialog.
+If a new driver update was installed before this error, you might have to rollback that particular driver using Driver Properties dialog.